Frequently Asked Questions about Personal Property Taxes

 Q. Do I need a Fauquier County decal?

-A. Effective 2007, the requirement for a Fauquier County decal was eliminated and replaced with an annual vehicle registration fee for each calendar year.
-The Treasurer will bill the registration fee on the personal property tax bill.
+A. Fauquier County does not have a decal.
+There is however an annual vehicle registration fee for each calendar year.
+The Treasurer bills the registration fee on the personal property tax bill.
 If you are a resident of an incorporated town, you will need to contact your town official for details regarding town decals.

 Q. I am a new Virginia resident of Fauquier.
 How soon must I report my vehicle?